 The AKG C414 line has always pushed the limits on what a single large diaphragm condenser mic can do.
 Thanks to its legacy of multiple polar patterns, users are able to employ the C414 in a variety of different recording situations.
 From solos to live performances to intimate interviews, the C414’s multiple pickup patterns allow for a flexibility of use that not many microphones can say they have.
 The AKG C414 XLS takes that even further.

-Not only does it offer the cardioid, hypercardioid, figure-of-eight, omnidirectional, and wide cardioid options of its predecessors, it also allows you to “blend” two modes together through intermediate modes in between settings.
-This makes for a total of nine polar patterns, far and beyond anything other mics are offering.
+Not only does this versatile large diaphragm microphone offer the cardioid, hypercardioid, figure-of-eight, omnidirectional, and wide cardioid options of its predecessors, it also allows you to “blend” two modes together through intermediate modes in between settings.
+This makes for a total of nine selectable polar patterns, far and beyond anything other mics are offering.

 User control is the name of the game when it comes to the C414, and it plays its cards admirably.
 While most mics may feature one volume pad, the C414 features no less than three.
-Engaging any of the settings at -6 dB, -12 dB, and -18 dB will lower the output by the specified amount, allowing you to avoid overloads when recording louder instruments like drums, guitar cabinets, and brass instruments.
+Engaging any of the settings at -6 dB, -12 dB, and -18 dB will lower the output by the specified amount, allowing you to detect shortest audio peaks and avoid overloads when recording louder instruments like drums, guitar cabinets, and brass instruments.